MSCI-245-342/hw-betterbooks/hw-instructions.md

 ## Background Reading

-While the web and the textbook have basic coverage of Rails, I found the following chapters from [Learning Rails 5](https://learning.oreilly.com/library/view/learning-rails-5/9781491926185/) to be the most helpful to understand what was going on (reminder: as a UWaterloo student, you have free access to this book):
+While the web and the textbook have basic coverage of Rails, I found the following chapters from [Learning Rails 5](https://ocul-wtl.primo.exlibrisgroup.com/permalink/01OCUL_WTL/5ob3ju/alma999986583426005162) to be the most helpful to understand what was going on:
 1. [Chapter 5: Accelerating Development with Scaffolding](https://learning.oreilly.com/library/view/learning-rails-5/9781491926185/ch05.html#accelerating_development_with_scaffoldin)

 1. [Chapter 6: Presenting Models with Forms](https://learning.oreilly.com/library/view/learning-rails-5/9781491926185/ch06.html#presenting_models_with_forms_content)